-The fire danger in the Fort McMurray Forest Area is overall HIGH.
+The fire danger in the Fort McMurray Forest Area is LOW.

 Please use caution when working or recreating in the outdoors.
 Always ensure you fully extinguish your campfire and if you see smoke or flame in the forest, call 310-FIRE (3473).